mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-macos/index.md

 When using RStudio Projects, it is also recommended to reset the project-specific state if experiencing issues - this can done by navigating to the Project's folder in the file browser, and renaming the `.Rproj.user` directory there.

 {{% callout warning %}}
 Before resetting the internal state or other preferences make sure that no instance of RStudio is currently running.
-Use the task manager in Windows to close any running instance of RStudio.
+Use &#8984;&#8997;&#9099; (Command + Option + Escape) and, if needed, force quit an unresponsive RStudio instance.
 {{% /callout %}}

 ### Accessing the RStudio-Desktop Directory (Internal State)